 Hiking the Big Ivy (Coleman Boundary) Area

 This area of the Pisgah National Forest, wrapped around the upper reaches of the Ivy River, has long been known by locals as the Coleman Boundary.
 Officially, it's called "Big Ivy", and it's located in northern Buncombe County below the Blue Ridge Parkway as it runs across the ridges of the Great Craggy Mountains to the east.

 One of the area's most popular features is Douglas Falls.
-This spectacular, 70' free-falling waterfall makes an excellent destination for an easy family hike from the bottom, or a difficult, day-long outing if approached from the Blue Ridge Parkway above.
+This spectacular, 70-foot free-falling waterfall makes an excellent destination for an easy family hike from below, or a difficult, day-long outing if approached from the Blue Ridge Parkway above.
 However you reach it, it's well worth a visit.